Surendarmurugesan/DevOps/Datadog/Readme.md

 # Datadog
-It collects the Metrics, Logs, Traces, Events.
+It collects the Metrics, Logs, Traces, Events. **Everything in One Place**.

 #   APM (Application performance management)::
     The translation of IT metrics into business meaning.
 A practice to monitor application insights, so we can: